Vardot/vmi/src/assets/README.md

 Pre Requests for the content type:
 --------------------------------------------------------------------------------
-  - view_modes_inventory module should be enabled.
+  - vmi module should be enabled.
   - Title field [CONTENT_TYPE_NAME].title .
   - Body field [CONTENT_TYPE_NAME].body machine name.
          (Some view modes do not use the body field)